About digitised newspapers

 Date range of digitised newspapers

 The National Library has digitised newspapers published prior to 1955 on the understanding that they are out of copyright.
 Newspapers published after 1954 remain in copyright and require permission from the publishers to digitise and deliver online.
 A number of newspapers published after 1955 have been made available with the agreement of the publisher.
-This includes the Canberra Times (see the Trove forum for more information), the Australian Women’s Weekly, Woroni and the Chaser.
+This includes the Canberra Times, the Australian Women’s Weekly, Woroni and the Chaser.

 Accessing newspapers not available through Trove

 If you would like to view Australian newspapers that are not currently available in Trove you will need to access the microfilm or hardcopy of the newspaper title.

 To see which libraries hold a copy of the microfilm or a hardcopy of the newspaper:

 - Search in the Journals, articles and datasets zone for the newspaper title

 - Click on the title you are interested in

 - Click on the ‘Get this edition’ button

 If your local library does not hold a copy, and you are unable to visit a library that does, you may be able to arrange access via an interlibrary loan.
 You can arrange an interlibrary loan through your local library.